Unthrottled/ultra-marathon/content/accomplishments/theperfecttheme.md

 # Seriously?

 For serious.
 I credit _Anime Girls_ as the reason my current skill level is as sharp as it is.
-College was a great experience for me, however, the 2.5 years I spent studying Computer Science pales to the shear amount of exposure of "put _Anime Girls_ on every piece of software" 3 years has given me.
+College was a great experience for me, however, the time I spent studying Computer Science pales to the shear amount of exposure of "put _Anime Girls_ on every piece of software" has given me.
-In addition, a large portion of my professional career has greatly benefited from past problems solved building out the Doki Theme across platforms.
+In addition, a large portion of my professional career has greatly benefited from past problems solved building out the Doki Theme across various platforms.

 Join me friend, as I reflect on all the problems and solutions building tooling to support _anime girls_ on all the important pieces of software.

 ### Hide-n-Seek Boss

+My journey began developing the Doki Theme as a [JetBrains product plugin](https://github.com/doki-theme/doki-theme-jetbrains).
+Therefore, this project holds a special place in my heart.
+For the first year or so, when I was building out my themes, I had no idea how to figure out things where styled.
+I also did not know that there was [documentation on how to build a theme](https://plugins.jetbrains.com/docs/intellij/themes.html).
+Looking back, that probably did not exist when I first started.
+I also missed out, early on, on the game changing [UI Inspector](https://plugins.jetbrains.com/docs/intellij/internal-ui-inspector.html#enabling-the-ui-inspector).
+On top of that, I do not (and still do not) understand how Java Swing works fully.

+Hindsight is 20-20, though I could have used those tools at the time, not having them gave me one of my best skills: Being able to find functionality in other people's code.
+If this whole programming thing does not work out, being a detective might be an amazing alternative.

+[IntelliJ Idea's opensource codebase](https://github.com/JetBrains/intellij-community) is where I leveled up my skill set in: being able to find something, reading other peoples code, and guessing how things work.
+The code base currently consists of **361,181** of files.
+If you are not aware, this presents many challenges.
+Most problems boil down to, "Holy Cow!
+There is a lot of stuff and things are slow."
+Thankfully, JetBrains has there stuff together, and made an amazing tool.
+Meaning that I could use IntelliJ to browse IntelliJ's code, without wanting to die.

+I have picked up various methods of where to start looking for an object of interest.
+Most of which are unique to my experiences and will not probably be useful for others.
+That being said, it does translate well when to find a bug in code.
+Bugs in code are just unknown or unexpected behaviour that potentially lives inside a codebase.
+The bugs that exist outside the code are more difficult to find, but there are other tools to find those.

+If I could recommend anything to bring your skills up, as a developer, this would be it.
+Reading other peoples code and not being afraid to dive into foreign code.
+I would also highly recommend finding a massive codebase to work along-side.
+Such as: [IntelliJ](https://github.com/JetBrains/intellij-community), [VSCode](https://github.com/microsoft/vscode), [Hyper.js](https://github.com/vercel/hyper), and [Visual Studio](https://docs.microsoft.com/en-us/visualstudio/extensibility/visual-studio-sdk?view=vs-2019).
+While those are all unique to my `plugin developer` path, there are other large opensource projects that are waiting to be explored.
+The real challenge is, what is the reason you are needing to read and work with this codebase?
+I already have mine.

+### JVM Wizardry

+At this point in time, I feel like I know a bit too much about how the Java Virtual Machine (JVM) works.

+As I have been developing my themes, I have been trying to find unique color palettes that make pleasant themes.
+Essentially pushing the boundaries of what should and should not be tolerable.
+This in turn has presented a big challenge because, what I want to do is not generally what the IDE developers anticipated.
+One of the things that bothers me a bunch is inconsistencies in styling.

 ### Globally Distributed Cache

 ### Composable Build Structure

-### JVM Wizardry

 ### Polyglot Problems